cloud-carbon-footprint/cloud-carbon-footprint/README.md

 Cloud Carbon Footprint should be deployable to other cloud providers such as [Heroku](https://www.heroku.com/) or [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 However only Google App Engine has been tested currently, so there may be some work involved in doing this.

-Don't forget to deploy your .env file or otherwise set the environment variables in your deployment.
+Don't forget to deploy your `.env` file or otherwise set the environment variables in your deployment.

-© 2020 ThoughtWorks, Inc. All rights reserved.
+© 2021 ThoughtWorks, Inc. All rights reserved.